 An earlier version of this article showed the cosmic microwave background seen from the American WMAP satellite.
 This was replaced in 2020 by a more recent image from the European satellite Planck.

 Related spotlights on relativity can be found in the section Cosmology.

-is professor for theoretical physics at the Center for Astronomy of Heidelberg University.
+is professor for theoretical physics at the Institute for Theoretical Physics of Heidelberg University.
 His research is concerned with what galaxy clusters, gravitational lensing and the cosmic background radiation can tell us about cosmic structure formation.
 For Einstein Online, he has written the spotlight text Cosmic sound, and he is also a member of Einstein Online’s Scientific Advisory Board.

 Cite this article as: